acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 # XUL Migration Guide #

-This guide aims to help you migrate a traditional XUL-based add-on to the SDK.
+This guide aims to help you migrate a XUL-based add-on to the SDK.

 First, we'll look at the benefits and limitations of using the SDK, to help decide whether your add-on is a good candidate